 Click below to listen to my Garden Bite radio show: Native salt tolerant plants

+After a recent ice storm, our roads feel like a great big salt shaker!
 I love salt.
 It’s a great seasoner.
-I don’t love it in my lawn but there’s not always a choice when you live on a block that gets salted after a snowfall.
+I don’t love it in my lawn but there’s not always a choice when you live on a block that gets salted after an ice storm or snowfall.

 As you consider landscaping around your perimeter to take into account not all plow truck drivers stick to the road.
 I’ve had them scrape my lawn too.
 Always take into account the mature size of your plants as well and place them accordingly, especially if you have on street parking, you don’t want your plants trampled.